-Those who aren’t much into adventure and exploration can take a helicopter tour of the canyon.
-The helicopter ride is also considered among the top things to do in Arizona.
+Those who are not very into adventure and exploration can take a helicopter tour of the canyon.

-Monument Valley, located on the Arizona-Utah state line, is a part of the Colorado Plateau defined by a cluster of vast sandstone buttles.
+Monument Valley, located on the Arizona-Utah state line, is a part of the Colorado Plateau, defined by a cluster of vast sandstone buttes.
 These sandstone buttles are one of the most iconic sites of the Southwest.

-A few parts of the valley, such as the Hunts Mesa and Mystery Valley, are only accessible by a guided tour, so if you want to explore the area as a whole, you better take a guided tour.
+A few parts of the valley, such as the Hunts Mesa and Mystery Valley, are only accessible by a guided tour, so if you want to explore the area, you better take a guided tour.

-The valley is one of the most photographed sites on earth because of the sharp rock formations and sand dunes.
+The valley is one of the most photographed sites on Earth because of the sharp rock formations and dunes.
 The sandstones are magnificent masterpieces at heights of 400-1,000 feet.

 On the Havasupai Indian Reservation is the majestic 100-foot Havasu Falls- one of the most beautiful places in Arizona.
-For those looking for soothing and relaxing things to do in Arizona, Havasu Falls is a must-visit.
+For those looking for soothing and relaxing place in Arizona, Havasu Falls is a must-visit.

-The falls are stunningly beautiful, and when there is a heavy flow of water, the fall cascades into different directions, making it look like two falls.
+The falls are stunningly beautiful, and when there is a heavy flow of water, the fall cascades in different directions, making it look like two falls.